 Daniel Ellsberg is the source of my inspiration to develop a theory of “the Courageous Personality.”
 His exceptional courage motivated me to study people who take great personal risks for truth, justice, peace, and freedom.
-I was curious about the psychology of the very few courageous souls who rise up in the face of oppression.

 Beautiful, moving, inspiring and very timely.
 Thank you Diane for this tribute to Dan, Patricia and to the mix of love and courage they embodied and that is so needed in our world today... and which, like rainbows, can make our hearts leap as we behold the face of beauty.